tetzank/homepage/content/posts/self-made-karaoke.md

 Every WebVTT file has to begin with the string "WEBVTT" followed by a blank line.
 The main part of the file consists of a sequence of _cues_.
-Each _cue_ is active for certain timespan given by start and end time and displays some text.
+Each _cue_ is active for a certain timespan specified by a start time and an end time.
+During this timespan, it displays a text segment which can span multiple lines.
-_cues_ can overlap which means that multiple text segments are displayed at the same time.
+_Cues_ can overlap which means that multiple text segments are displayed at the same time.
-The _cues_ are separated by a blank line from each other.
+A blank line separates two _cues_ from each other.

 Well then, that's all there is.
 Get the lyrics from the web, listen through the song and format the lyrics with timestamps accordingly.
-All you need is a text editor and some stamina to get done with the tedious work.
+All you need is a text editor and some stamina to get through the tedious work.

 I did it for the example song.
 You can download the file [here](/karaoke/lyrics.vtt).